nuket/provision-windows/README.md

 It sets the console to Lucida Console, 150x50, with 3000 scrollback lines.

+It installs Git, which brings a bunch of Unix-style commands with it, most importantly including `curl`, which can be used for further simple software downloads.

 It's certainly not as powerful as Puppet or Chef, but it's still light enough to free up some resources.
 The idea is to run as lightweight of a VM as possible, which means as few background services and eye-candy as possible.